Dom Mintoff: Legacy

 In 2013, the main square in front the church of Our Lady of Mercy in Bir id-Deheb, Żejtun (where Dom and Moyra Mintoff were married) was renamed Dom Mintoff Square.

+In December 2013, a limestone monument was unveiled in front of his Tarxien home, by stonemason Sergio Gauci.

-A statue of Mintoff was unveiled in his hometown Cospicua on 12 December 2014, designed by the artist Noel Galea Bason.
+In December 2014, a statue of Mintoff was unveiled in his hometown Cospicua, designed by the artist Noel Galea Bason.

 In March 2016, Corradino Road (Triq Kordin) in Paola was renamed Dom Mintoff Road (Triq il-Perit Dom Mintoff).
 Other roads were subsequently renamed in his honour in Cospicua and Marsa.
 Another street named after Mintoff is located in the capital of Gozo, Rabat.

 In August 2016, a monument to Mintoff was unveiled in the Chinese Garden of Serenity in Santa Luċija.
 Many plaques and monuments commemorating various anniversaries of his leadership of the Labour Party can be found around Malta, primarily near current or former Labour Party clubs.

 In May 2018, a second statue of Mintoff was unveiled in Castille Square in Valletta directly opposite the office of the Prime Minister.

 In May 2019, a garden in Paola was renamed Dom Mintoff Garden after extensive rehabilitation works.
 In August 2019, a hall was renamed after Mintoff in the Ministry of Foreign Affairs in recognition of his contributions towards Maltese foreign policy.

 In June 2023, a third statue of Mintoff was unveiled by the Paola Local Council in Dom Mintoff Garden designed by renowned sculptor Alfred Camilleri Cauchi.